-Apart from when you have abandoned your home, which is discussed elsewhere, we have to go to court to end your tenancy against your will.
-This is something we will only do in if you are in breach of your tenancy.
+Apart from when you have abandoned your home, which is discussed elsewhere, we must go to court to end your tenancy against your will.
+This is something we will only do if you are in breach of your tenancy.
 You can defend any action brought against you and members of your household can also be represented.
-We would advise you to speak to a solicitor for advice if action was being brought to end your tenancy.
+We would advise you to speak to a solicitor for advice if action is being brought to end your tenancy.